 As we only have to connect four (Black, Red, Blue and Green), I remove the other three cables so that they do not get in the way and that the assembly is cleaner.

 We strip the end of the four cables.

 It is enough to peel one or two millimeters.
-The shorter the "cleaner" will be when soldered.
+The shorter the more "clean" they will be when soldered.

-We carefully solder the supply of the MH-Z19B sensor to the NodeMCU
+We carefully weld the sensor supply to the NodeMCU